 To provide pharmacists and pharmacy technicians with practical approaches for improving medication safety through medication error prevention.
 Guidance will be provided for those in community and health-system settings.
 Additionally, attention to special populations including pediatric and geriatric patients will be given.

 Upon completion of this program, participants should be better able to:

-- DESCRIBE the rate of occurrence of medication errors among older adults and the related health care and societal burden.
+- DESCRIBE the rate of occurrence of medication errors among older adults and the related health care and societal burdens.

-- LIST one factor that puts older adults at risk for experiencing an adverse drug event.
+- LIST factors that put older adults at risk for experiencing adverse drug events.

 REQUIRED COMPUTER HARDWARE/SOFTWARE

 Please ensure the computer system you plan to use meets the following minimum requirements:

 - Operating System: Windows 98 or higher & Macintosh 2.2 or higher

 - Internet Browser (Mac & Windows): Internet Explorer 6.0 or higher, Google Chrome, Safari 5.0.6 or higher, Firefox 3.0.3 or higher, & Opera 5 or higher